 Functional Ability Requirements for Nursing Students

-In order for safe nursing practice to occur and for students to be qualified to participate in and complete the Nursing program, all nursing students must be able to perform the following essential functions.
-The program will provide qualified disabled students with reasonable accommodations that are necessary to enable them to meet the nursing care standards required of them.
+For safe nursing practice to occur and for students to be qualified to participate in and complete the Nursing program, all nursing students must perform the following essential functions.
+The program will provide qualified disabled students with reasonable accommodations necessary to enable them to meet the nursing care standards required of them.
 The American Association of Colleges of Nursing (AACN) and the National Council of State Boards (NCSBN) have defined a thorough list of competencies necessary for the professional practice of nursing.

 These competencies were defined from an extensive study of practicing nurses and can be defined in general terms as: